pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/SR - Delivery Error (US).md

 > We can see that your package is on its way back to our service center.
 Please be advised that once our service center has received the package, we’ll issue the refund/resend the correct item ASAP.
 Please wait for further notice.
 Thank you.

 ### 5 - Check the status of the received package
-On the ETA of the returning package, check the tracking with the corresponding carrier to verify if the returned item is delivered.
+On the ETA of the returning package, check the tracking with the corresponding carrier to verify if it's on the way to our service center.

-Once delivered, verify whether the case is an operation error (we sent an extra item) or will require a resend (we sent a wrong item).
+Once the package is on its way, verify whether the case is an operation error (we sent an extra item) or will require a resend (we sent a wrong item).

 1. Operation Error (we sent an extra item): Thank the customer for cooperation and close the ticket, no further action needed.
 (END)